sailingthroughemotion/sailingthroughemotion.github.io/main_undergraduate22.md

 * * *

 ## Gainesville Ice Arena
 For a small college town, Gainesville has pretty much everything a casual citizen could wish for.
 However, spoiled by most of our life having been spent in large cities, it's a shame that we don't have an ice rink -- it would be a nice change of pace during the overbearing Florida summer.
 This isn't a real event, but it would certainly be nice.
-[Click here to learn more about the process.](./process_icerink.md)
+[Click here to take a look into the creation process.](./process_icerink.md)

 ![Gainesville Ice Arena](https://i.imgur.com/Qf8xskz.png)